MisterStump/TTS-Scripting-Doc/docs/object.md

 ####call(...)

+testFunc
-Used to call a Lua function on this Object.
+:  Used to call a Lua function on this Object.
 This is used to remotely call functions in other scripts, either in Global or Object scripts. `Global` is the "Object" to use to call a function in the Global script.

+> Returns Var

-If the function that is called has a `return` Variable, it is returned like any function call would be.
-See example.
+*Var is only returned if the function called has a `return`.
+Otherwise return is `nil`.
+See example.*

 !!!info "call(String func_name, Table func_params)"
 	* **String func_name**: A String of the function name you want to activate.